 Nothing worse than building your Perkins 354 engine.

-You got to start the engine .To find you have low oil pressure or even worse you have no oil pressure at all.
+You have to start the engine to find out you have low oil pressure or even worse you have no oil pressure at all.

 Always check oil pressure using a manual gauge off the main oil gallery

 Hopefully what I am about to write may shine some light on your problem.

 - It is common for the flange to bow where it bolts on the oil pump, this will need to be filled flat and a new gasket fitted

 There are two types:

 - Normal oil pump Part No:41314131 Cross over tube Part No: 33261124 67mm long

 - High-velocity oil pump Part No: 41314067 Cross over tube Part No: 33247116 43mm long